relevant-ai/RelevantCardsDocumentation/DOCS.md

 ### Functions and Methods

-Built-In REL *functions* are, like in other programming languages (and in math), prefixes that may take some one or more values as parameters and *return* another value.
+Built-In REL *functions* are, like in other programming languages (and in math), prefixes that may take zero or more values as parameters, and *return* another value.
 For example, the function `concat` takes any list or array of values and concatenates them into a string, doing so recursively;

 ```swift
 let c = concat("Relevant"," - ",["The"," ","Missing ","Homescreen"]) // Produces "Relevant - The Missing Homescreen"